lukazso/upload-scripts/README.md

 python3 create_custom_database.py -f my_coordinates.txt -o downloads
 ```

-This will create a new directory *downloads* where it saves a `database.csv` and
+This script can take a while (since the public overpass api has limited bandwith).
-all downloaded images like this:
+This will create a new directory *downloads* where it saves a `database.csv` and all downloaded images like this:

 |     | coordinates              | photos                                                                     | name                          | tiger:county   | oneway   | tiger:name_type   | adot_name                     | ref   | highway     | source   |   lanes | tiger:name_base   | tiger:reviewed   | tiger:cfcc   | maxspeed   |
 |----:|:-------------------------|:---------------------------------------------------------------------------|:------------------------------|:---------------|:---------|:------------------|:------------------------------|:------|:------------|:---------|--------:|:------------------|:-----------------|:-------------|:-----------|